mbarmstrong/shadow_removal/README.md

     `$ make`

-4. run the shadow removal solution based on instructions above.
-Debug states will now be printed to the screen.
+4. run the shadow removal solution based on the instructions above.
+Debug statements will now be printed to the screen.
 In additon .ppm images of intermidiate steps and final image will appear in the output directory `$HOME/ece569/shadow_removal/output`